sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-basic.md

 7. Check if an object exists in the S3 bucket.
 8. Retrieve the metadata of an object in the S3 bucket.
 9. Retrieve the size of an object in the S3 bucket.
-10. Retrieve an object from the S3 bucket.
+10. Retrieve a specified range of bytes from an object in the S3 bucket.
 11. Retrieve an object from the S3 bucket as JSON.
 12. List objects in the S3 bucket that match a regex pattern.
 13. Delete an object from the S3 bucket.